Skip to content

 Why directive language matters

-Experiments showed that how the directive is phrased changes whether Claude follows it.
+Experiments showed that how the directive is phrased changes whether the model follows it.
 The compile pipeline produces directives optimized for LLM compliance:

 Prose (low compliance):